smartdevicelink/sdl_evolution/proposals/NNNN-sdl-protocol-security-specification.md

 ### Change 2: Add New Section

-Following section should be added to the protocol spec:
+The following section should be added to the protocol spec:

 ## 4.7 Secured Communication